-The distortion performance of the Frame is about average.
-The overall amount of harmonic distortion produced is a bit elevated, but on the upside, there is not big jump in THD at maximum volume.
+The distortion performance of the Frame is okay.
+The overall amount of harmonic distortion produced is a bit elevated, but on the upside, there isn't a big jump in THD at maximum volume.

 The interface is well organized and easy to navigate through.
 The Smart Hub is the main interface, and everything has to be accessed through that, but most apps and settings can be accessed within a few button presses.
 There are some interface issues, including choppy animations and frame drops that have been noticed on all 2018 Samsung TVs.

 Like all 2018 Samsung TVs, there are ads in the home menu that cannot be disabled.
 They are not always present, and thankfully they aren't very intrusive.

 The Samsung App store has one of the largest selections available on a TV, perhaps second only to the Google Play Store.
 Most apps run well without any issues, some are even smoother than the native Samsung apps.

 The Frame 2018 has an included Art Mode that can be used to display artwork when the TV is in standby mode.
 Art Mode will start automatically when you press the power button on the remote.
 Find out more about this feature here.

 The remote is the same as the one found with the NU8000 and QLED TVs, but white.
 It is extremely lightweight and easy to use, but somewhat simplistic with a limited selection of buttons.
 It works well for navigating menus and adjusting basic settings like the volume, but the Smart Hub interface has to be used to access most things.
 There are no app shortcuts.

 There is a dedicated button to access the voice assistant.
 The voice assistant can do quite a lot, but isn't as advanced as LG's.
 It can't search within apps or do wider content searches across multiple apps.